ThinkingBeyond/BeyondQuantum-2026/Vladislav Ciolac and Menna Mahmoud/README.md

 ## Methods and Implementations

+## Important parameters in a protocol
+BB84 is characterized by 2 very important parameters: the Quantum Bit Error Rate and the key rate.
+These 2 parameters indicate if the protocol will be finished and considered secure, and also the efficiency of the protocol round.
+We start with the QBER: After the sifting process Alice and Bob choose from their sifted a range of subsets equivalent in the indices, and publicly compare their bits.
+QBER is the percentage of differing bits from the total number of the bits compared.
+Of course, because the bits were publicly discussed, they are discarded from the sifted keys.
+QBER indicates the feasibility of the protocol round.
+If a protocol round has a QBER higher than 11%, then it is considered unsafe, because Eve has eavesdropped a high number of bits, indicated by the QBER.
+The second important parameter is the key-rate.
+It can be viewed from 2 perspectives: as a rate of the efficiency over time or over the number of total pulses (we can imagine pulses of single photons for each bit).
+It follows how many or how fast the secure bits remain in the processed final key.

 ### Modeling the Attacks

 In this research Side-Channel attacks were modeled using their corresponding QBER values. ***These QBER values were selected based on the literature.***